Texy/Weather-Station/README.md

   Use the `BYE` command to quit.

+1. UPDATE THE MYSQL CREDENTIALS FILE
+You'll need to use the password for the MySQL root user that you chose during installation.
+If you are not in the weather-station folder, type:

+'cd ~/weather-station'
+then:

+'nano credentials.mysql'
+Change the password field to the password you chose during installation of MySQL.
+The double quotes " enclosing the values are important, so take care not to remove them by mistake.

+Press Ctrl + O then Enter to save, and Ctrl + X to quit nano.

 1. Set the Weather Station daemon to automatically start at boot time.

   `sudo nano /etc/rc.local`